Malivil/TTT-Randomat-20/README.md

 \
 _ttt_randomat_olympicsprint_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_olympicsprint_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
-_ttt_randomat_olympicsprint_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.
+_ttt_randomat_olympicsprint_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_olympicsprint_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.

 ## One traitor, One Detective.
 Everyone else is a Jester.
 Detective is stronger.
 This one is pretty self-explanatory except for the "Detective is stronger" part.
 That just means the detective has 200 health.\